-So, why are most Americans still trusting their own retirements… IRAs… 401ks… with the stock market?
+So, why are most Americans still trusting their own retirements… IRAs… 401ks… to the stock market?

 Before we dive into the good stuff… remember, we are not financial advisors and by no means should this guide be meant to act as financial, tax, or legal advice.
 It’s for informational purposes only.
-Consult your own professional advisors before you make any financial choices like this.
+Consult your own professional advisors before making financial choices like this.

 The Self-Directed IRA for Real Estate

 There’s something called a Self-Directed IRA.
 They’ve been around for a while… and in the past several years lots of people have realized that their IRAs aren’t earning them a darn thing (sometimes even losing money).
 So, those people (maybe this is you) have started to look for other ways to earn better returns with that same IRA.

 Enter the “self-directed IRA”

 A self-directed IRA is simple.
 It’s a retirement account that has the same tax benefits as a normal IRA… but, you have more flexibility in deciding what you want your IRA to be invested in.

 - Real estate (commercial, income generating rental property, rehabs, etc.)

 - Promissory Notes secured by mortgages (i.e. – private lending)

 - Limited partnerships